mwobat/vnum/README.md

   <br>

-- ### **Manually convert from enum variant to value**
+- ### **Convert from enum variant to value via method**

-  This is exactly what this library does automatically.
+  This is exactly what the macro of this library does automatically.

-  Example of manually converting from enum variant to value:
+  Example of converting from an enum variant to a value via method:

   ```rust
   # fn takes_u8(_: u8) { }